Ghana votes in close-call test of stable democracy

 Mahama, meanwhile, says he aims to boost Ghana's per capita annual income to $2,300 by 2017 - double that in 2009.

-But in a country where campaign messages rarely influence voting choices, many believe most of the 14 million voters will cast their ballots based on ethnic, social or regional ties.
+But in a country where campaign messages rarely influence voting choices, many believe more than half of the 14 million voters will cast their ballot based on ethnic, social or regional affiliation.

-(Additional reporting by Christian Akorlie; Writing by Richard Valdmanis; Editing by David Lewis and Pravin Char)
+(Additional reporting by Christian Akorlie; Writing by Richard Valdmanis; Editing by David Lewis and Will Waterman)